Tool released to HIDE online status within WhatsApp

 There are alternative methods to hide online status

 There are some websites and apps that hide user status.
 So it is not possible to show when you are online or sending a message.
-However, for these software to work, you need to provide data from the application and your device.
+However, for these software to work, you need to provide app and device data.
 So be aware that none of these tools are recommended or approved by the messaging platform.

 Still, if you want to risk it, there is the Unseen app, which allows you to read messages from various social networks and WhatsApp.
 In the settings it is possible to make the necessary authorizations.